Beckworth History, Family Crest & Coats of Arms

 The surname Beckworth was first found in Yorkshire, where "most of the armigerous families of the name spring from, and Beckwith, a hamlet in the parish of Pannal, in that county, is probably the cradle of the race. "

-Important Dates for the Beckworth family
+Early History of the Beckworth family

 This web page shows only a small excerpt of our Beckworth research.
 Another 58 words (4 lines of text) are included under the topic Early Beckworth History in all our PDF Extended History products and printed products wherever possible.

 Beckworth Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Beckworth are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Beckworth include: Beckwith, Beckworth, Beckworthe and others.